Skip to main content

 Technical Analysis

-CVE-2024-50311 is a denial of service vulnerability identified in Red Hat OpenShift Container Platform version 4.18.
+CVE-2024-50311 is a medium severity denial of service (DoS) vulnerability affecting Red Hat OpenShift Container Platform version 4.18.
 The flaw resides in the GraphQL batching functionality, which allows multiple queries to be sent within a single request.
-Attackers can exploit this by crafting a single GraphQL request containing thousands of aliases, which are essentially query identifiers or references.
-This causes the OpenShift platform to allocate excessive computational and memory resources to process the request, overwhelming the system.
-The result is a denial of service condition where legitimate users experience application unavailability due to resource exhaustion.
-The vulnerability does not affect confidentiality or integrity, as it does not allow data leakage or modification.
-Exploitation requires network access and low privileges (PR:L), but no user interaction is necessary.
-The vulnerability has a CVSS 3.1 base score of 6.5, categorized as medium severity, reflecting its impact on availability and ease of exploitation.
-No patches or known exploits have been reported at the time of publication.
-The issue highlights the lack of limits or throttling on resource allocation when processing GraphQL batch queries in OpenShift 4.18, making it susceptible to resource exhaustion attacks.
+An attacker can exploit this by crafting a request containing thousands of aliases in one query, causing the server to allocate excessive resources to process the request.
+This resource exhaustion leads to application unavailability, effectively denying service to legitimate users.
+The vulnerability does not impact confidentiality or integrity but severely affects availability.
+Exploitation requires network access and low privileges (PR:L), with no user interaction needed (UI:N).
+The vulnerability is scored 6.5 on the CVSS v3.1 scale, reflecting its moderate impact and ease of exploitation.
+No patches or known exploits have been reported at the time of publication, but the nature of the flaw suggests that attackers could leverage it to disrupt containerized workloads running on OpenShift clusters.
+The issue highlights the importance of implementing resource limits and throttling mechanisms in GraphQL endpoints to prevent abuse of batching features.

 Potential Impact